Websites · Myotherapy

 Patients arrive curious.
 Build the site to convert curiosity into booking.

-Most myotherapy website visits start with a Google search for a chronic-pain condition, a technique like dry needling or trigger point therapy, or the bare word 'myotherapy'.
+Most myotherapy website visits start with a Google search for a chronic pain condition, a technique like dry needling or trigger point therapy, or the bare word 'myotherapy'.
 The site has to do two jobs in the first 30 seconds: explain what myotherapy is and reassure the patient they're in the right place for their issue.

 Each of these answers a question the patient has before they book.
 Do you treat my issue.
 Is myotherapy actually what I need.
 Will my health fund cover it.
 How quickly can I see someone.
 If your site can answer those four questions in under a minute, it converts.
 If it can't, it doesn't.